EECS 690 (3 credit hours): Introduction to Data Science -- Spring 2025

 There are no required textbooks for this course, but contents from the following texts will be used.

-Tiffany Timbers, Trevor Campbell, and Melissa Lee,
+Tiffany Timbers, Trevor Campbell, and Melissa Lee, Data Science: A First Introduction, Taylor and Francis, 2024. |

-Data Science from Scratch,
+Joel Grus, Data Science from Scratch, O'Reilly, 2019 |

 Students are responsible for lecture notes, reading assignments, as well as items distributed during the classroom sessions.
 Important reading materials as well as lecture slides will be placed on Canvas.